bkfox/aircox/cms/README.md

         }
 ```

+Note: it is possible to assign a function as a bounded value; in such case, the
+function will be called using arguments **(post, related_object)**.

 ## Routes
 Routes are used to generate the URLs of the website.
 We provide some of the
 common routes: for the detail view of course, but also to select all posts or